Manas2103/backend-prep/notes.md

 - If any of the field like res or req is not used we can mention "_" insted of them.

+### Finding number of subscribers and channel subscribed for a user using the subscription schema.

+- Whenever a user clicks subscribe new ducument is made with chanel = (user who is subscribed), subscriber = (user who is subscribing)

+- For getting the number of subscribers for a specific user "a" we will select all the documents with channel = "a".

+- And for getting no. of channels subscribed for user "b" we will select all the documents with subscriber = "b".